Kristina01111000/Drws_site/README.md

 - Send them to the frontpage?
 - Posts for dr w?
 When he makes them?
 Articles by dr w, something like that, or dr w posts
 - Take the old emails and put them there
-- Put them on the header
+- Put them on the header, somewhere where it makes sense, and make them available to anyone who wants to read them
 - do the redirect